robjarrang/jarrang_sfmc_custom-blocks_2025/_base-template/README.md

 - Dynamic list/checklist items (commented, ready to use)

 ### Styling
-- Consistent with all Milwaukee modules
+- Consistent across all modules in this template
 - Clean white background (no borders or shadows)
 - Responsive field groups
 - Loading overlay with spinner